Accurately simulating core-collapse self-interacting dark matter halos: Isolated halo evolution

 \subsection{Evolution of projected enclosed mass}

-Now, we want to get closer to observations, in particular gravitational lensing, and measure the enclosed mass in projection.
-In Fig.~\ref{fig:enclosed_mass}, the enclosed mass within several radii is shown as a function of time for our highest-resolved simulation ($N=5 \times 10^7$).
-For small radii, we find the enclosed mass to first decrease during the core expansion phase and later to increase when the gravothermal collapse dominates, as we also found in our three-dimensional analysis.
+We wanted to get closer to the observations, in particular gravitational lensing, and to measure the enclosed mass in projection.
+In Fig.~\ref{fig:enclosed_mass}, the enclosed mass within several radii is shown as a function of time for our most highly resolved simulation ($N=5 \times 10^7$).
+For small radii, we find that the enclosed mass first decreases during the core expansion phase and later increases when the gravothermal collapse dominates, as we also found in our three-dimensional analysis.
 This is in contrast to the bound mass of the system.
-The self-interactions create a few particles which have velocities exceeding the escape velocity, leading to a decreasing mass of the halo.
+The self-interactions create a few particles that have velocities exceeding the escape velocity, leading to a decreasing mass of the halo.
 Even more particles may gain enough kinetic energy to travel to fairly large radii, but still remain bound.
-In line with this, we find that for the largest radius shown in Fig.~\ref{fig:enclosed_mass}, the mass slightly decreases.
+In line with this, we find that for the largest radius shown in Fig.~\ref{fig:enclosed_mass}, the mass decreases slightly.
 Related to this, the velocity anisotropy at large radii increases, i.e.\ radial motion becomes more important, as we show in Appendix~\ref{sec:high_res}.

-If one defines a radius $r_\mathrm{eq}$ as the one at which mass inflow and mass outflow have the same size, i.e.\ $\dot{M}(<r_\mathrm{eq}) = 0$.
+If one defines a radius $r_\mathrm{eq}$ as the one at which the mass inflow and the mass outflow have the same size, i.e.\ $\dot{M}(<r_\mathrm{eq}) = 0$.
 Then $r_\mathrm{eq}$ decreases with time when the halo is undergoing the gravothermal collapse.
-This implies that we do not expect the mass within a fixed radius, e.g.\ 1 kpc, to keep continuously increasing.
+This implies that we do not expect the mass within a fixed radius (e.g.\ 1 kpc) to keep continuously increasing.
 Instead, it starts to decrease as we can see for a few of the radii that we have chosen for Fig.~\ref{fig:enclosed_mass}.
-The smaller the radius the later the point in time where the enclosed mass starts to decrease.\footnote{For a more complicated model, such as the one studied by \cite{Patil_2025}, the decrease in mass at late stages can be avoided by approaching a stable solution with an increased enclosed mass compared to collisionless DM instead of undergoing a gravothermal catastrophe.}
+The smaller the radius, the later the point in time where the enclosed mass starts to decrease.\footnote{For a more complicated model, such as the one studied by \cite{Patil_2025}, the decrease in mass in the late stages can be avoided by approaching a stable solution with an increased enclosed mass compared to collisionless DM instead of undergoing a gravothermal catastrophe.}